Monday, November 19, 2012

 Chipotle Shrimp w/ Cheddar Grits

-Let me be the first to say that I heart our Everyday Food magazine subscription.
+Let me be the first to say that I heart my Everyday Food magazine subscription.
 I probably have ranted endlessly talked about this before.
-But, seriously, this is one of my favorite magazine subscriptions we have.
-And we have a lot of magazine subscriptions (thanks frequent flyer miles!).
+But, seriously, this is one of my favorite magazine subscriptions I have.
+And I have a lot of magazine subscriptions (thanks frequent flyer miles!).

-Over the weekend, we tried a completely new and different recipe than we normally wouldn't make: chipotle shrimp with cheddar grits.
+Over the weekend, I tried a completely new and different recipe than I normally wouldn't make: chipotle shrimp with cheddar grits.
 Now, I'm not normally one for spicy entrees.
 Call it a weird fear of not wanting my tongue to feel like it just licked the bottom element of a pizza oven.
-And I'm certainly not the one in my relationship with an unnatural love of sriracha.
 Lately, however, my curiosity has gotten the best of me-as it typically does- and I have been a little more open to trying to spice up my life (pun intended).
 Or perhaps my amygdala is on the fritz.

 And as with most of my shopping trips, I bought a slightly different product than what the recipe called for.
 It clearly states in the perforated shopping list so conveniently provided in the magazine that this recipe needs quick-cooking grits.
 What did I buy?
 Instant grits.
 Of course.
 For those of you who don't know the difference, it's like buying instant oatmeal when you need regular Quaker oats.
 Go.
 Figure.
 But, it all turned out in the end.
 Yay me.